fulldecent/swift6-module-template/Recipe.md

 ### IV.
 Use the directory layout structure like Alamofire

 1. *Move Example source code to a folder named "Sources"*
+   :information_source: The Alamofire project uses [the folder name "Source"](https://github.com/Alamofire/Alamofire/tree/master/Example/Source) but we choose "Sources" here to be consistent with [the default of Swift Package Manager](https://github.com/swiftlang/swift-package-manager/blob/451196234d81f82a147293105fd4467cdd69b6ac/Sources/Workspace/InitPackage.swift#L570C48-L570C50).

-   1. Open the file Example.xcodeproj in Xcode
+   1. Open the file Example.xcodeproj in Xcode (it's on your desktop, in the xxPROJECTxNAMExx > Example folder)

+      :information_source: You will see "Cannot preview in this file", but we resolve this in the step "Make your Example application depend on your module" below.

    2. Show the Project navigator on the left (folder icon)

    3. Use the Project navigator to select the "Example" folder (blue icon)

    4. From the Project navigator, rename this folder as "Sources"
-      * :information_source: The Alamofire project uses [the folder name "Source"](https://github.com/Alamofire/Alamofire/tree/master/Example/Source) but we choose "Sources" here to be consistent with [the default of Swift Package Manager](https://github.com/swiftlang/swift-package-manager/blob/dd22b6ef16315fcdcb07c1f86bd608598f102e20/Sources/Workspace/InitPackage.swift#L566)
-2. *Fix the Info.plist file configuration and preview content folder (Xcode makes renaming folders a pain)*
-   1. Click "Example" on the left (the blue app icon)
-   2. In the middle area, click the target "Example" (gray app icon)
-   3. Click "Build Settings" on the top of the middle
-   6. Enter "Development Assets" in the search box
-   7. In the "Deployment" section, edit the value from “Example/Preview Content” to "Sources/Preview Content"

 ### V. Add some functionality to your Example application